AbRahman-ra/psql-notes/README.md

 - `UUID` => Uneversally Unique Identifier
 - `JSON`, `JSONB` => JSON formats
 - `MONEY` => currency
+- `ENUM(values)` => enums
+  - The enums are a type from a fixed list, for example (male or female, can't accept anything other than these two).
+It stands for enumerated types
-- `NUMERIC(precision, scale)` => can take no arguments at all.
+- `NUMERIC(precision, scale)` => Numeric Values
+  - can take no arguments at all.
 Or can take 2 arguments (precision = max total number of the digits, scale, total number of digits after the decimal place) => `NUMERIC(8,2) => 123456.78`

-If we want to create a stype from a fixed list, for example (male or female, can't accept anything other than these two).
-So, welcome to enumerated types (enums)!
+and much much more...

+### Enums Creation (Special Case)

-To create an enum in PostgreSQL.
-We create them as a type first, then assign the type into the columns.
+Unlike other data types, to create an enum in PostgreSQL.
+We create them as a type first, then assign the type into the table columns.

 ```sql
 CREATE TYPE gender AS ENUM ("male", "female");